fastify/fastify/docs/Guides/Serverless.md

 So you can decide which option is best for you, but you can test both libraries.

+**Note**:

+Fastify will not allow adding more routes or registering plugins once `ready()` is called.
+See [here](https://github.com/fastify/fastify/issues/1771#issuecomment-515339364)

+In some serverless environment, codes outside the exported handlers could be cached.
+This means you cannot add routes or register plugins inside the exported handlers because it will be added more than once to the cached Fastify instance.

+Either declare all your routes and register all your plugins outside the handlers or initialize new instance of Fastify inside the handlers instead.
+See [here](https://github.com/fastify/fastify/issues/4328)

 ### Using @fastify/aws-lambda

 The sample provided allows you to easily build serverless web